Z-siteA Companion to the Works of Louis Zukofsky

 Following her husband’s death in May 1978, Celia assembled a number of works that were both extensions of and homages to their collaborative relationship.
 Only American Friends was published before she died just two and a half years after Louis, but she prepared typescripts for three further works and was in negotiations with The Stinehour Press when her own final illness cut these efforts short.
 These works are: 1) a bibliography of LZ, which presumably would have updated the bibliography she published with Black Sparrow Press in 1969; 2) L.Z.’s notes to 80 flowers, a handful of pages combining notes by LZ with her own comments and additions; and 3) Marginalia by Louis Zukofsky.
 In addition, she also put together a hand-made book entitled 1939-1978, the years of their marriage, which consisted of a short quote or two from LZ’s work for each year.

 As was the case with American Friends, the three works for which she prepared typescripts were intended to be published under her own imprint, C.Z.
 Publications, Inc., and printed by The Stinehour Press in Lunenburg, Vermont, who had produced 80 Flowers in a very limited (80 copies) letterpress edition in 1978.
-The latter book, printed in in a high quality but austerely plain presentation, was taken as the design model for Celia’s subsequent works — the details are given on the end page of American Friends.
+The latter book, printed in in a high quality but austerely plain presentation, was taken as the design model for Celia’s subsequent works.
+Specifically this meant a 7″ x 4¾” perfect bound book set in Monotype Bembo — further details on the paper used can be found on the end page of American Friends.

 American Friends is Celia’s coronal to her husband in the form of a Zukofskian reading of and with Zukofsky.
 CZ initiated discussion about its printing with The Shinehour Press in August 1978, just a few months after LZ’s death, and by June the following year she received the edition of 1500 copies, most of which never made it out of the boxes.